The Relational Lab –

 WHAT PARTICIPANTS RECEIVE

-Participants receive a combination of structured learning and collaborative consultation.
+Participants receive a combination of structured learning and collaborative consultation -- with frequency -- for clinical integration.

-Focused depth teaching and discussion of a specific different aspect of relational clinical work
+Focused depth teaching and group discussion of a specific aspect of relational clinical work (sample topics listed below)Second Half of Session: Case Consultation

-Together, these sessions create a dynamic learning environment where theory and practice deepen each other.
+Together, these sessions create a dynamic learning environment where theory and practice deepen each other with regular commitment.

 Participants gain: